Popstars (Brazilian TV series)

 Popstars was a Brazilian reality television series based on the Popstars international series.
 In Brazil, Popstars was produced by RGB and broadcast on the Brazilian Sistema Brasileiro de Televisão (SBT) channel.
 Two series was broadcast for two seasons in 2002 and 2003, after which it was discontinued.

-Popstars was a prime time program introduced on SBT to counter very successful reality television programs introduced by Rede Globo television chain via their series Casa dos Artistas and No Limite.
+Popstars was a prime time program introduced on SBT to counter Rede Globo's two successful reality series, Casa dos Artistas and No Limite.
 The Brazilian Popstar series was broadcast for two seasons in 2002 and 2003.

+An extension of Popstars, Muito Mais Popstars, aired on both SBT and Disney Channel Brazil in 2002, with Disney Channel airing the program on a two-day delay.